 Statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or as an alternative to information from health care practitioners.
 Please consult your health care professional about potential interactions or other possible complications before using any product.
 The Federal Food, Drug and Cosmetic Act requires this notice.

 - We humans (that means you!) have cannabinoid receptors in our body and brain.
-These receptors are what THC and Hemp interact with so effortlessly.
-However, Hemp and THC activate different areas and serve different purposes.
+These receptors are what Hemp extract interacts with so effortlessly.

-- THC activates the (cannabinoid) CB1 receptors in the Central Nervous System, which can serve the purpose of dealing with nerve-related pain.
-But as a topical ingredient, THC provides very little in terms of efficacy, which is one reason why we don’t use it in our formulations.
+- Hemp extract tinctures and edibles activate the (cannabinoid) CB1 receptors in the Central Nervous System, which can serve the purpose of dealing with nerve-related pain.

-- Hemp, however, activates the CB2 Receptors in your body (not brain) which may help in regulating pain, body temperature, and inflammation.
+- Hemp extract topicals (creams, lotions, balms) activate the CB2 Receptors in your body (not brain) which may help in regulating pain, body temperature, and inflammation.